po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

   * Open up `07-Ins_Demo_Parse/index.html` in the browser to the console.
 Expand the array under GitHub Organization Users.

     * 🔑 We need to examine our API data to know what properties we wish to use from the data.

-    * 🔑 Because this is an array, we can loop over each element and grab values from the object properties in each element.}
+    * 🔑 Because this is an array, we can loop over each element and grab values from the object properties in each element.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):